 Whether you are looking for adventure, relaxation, or somewhere in-between, there is something here for everyone.

-Pelican Lake is the largest body of water in southern Manitoba - 14 miles long and 1.5 miles wide.
-A wide variety of activities are available to keep outdoor enthusiasts busy all year round.
+Pelican Lake is the largest body of water in southern Manitoba, stretching 14 miles long and 1.5 miles wide.
+Its vast expanse offers a wide range of activities to keep outdoor enthusiasts busy year-round.

-During the warmer months, these include hunting, boating, fishing, swimming, water-skiing, sailing, golfing, bird watching, kayaking and much more.
-The beautiful valley is full of scenery, wildflowers, and wildlife.
-The lake hosts the annual Pelican Lake Yacht Club Regatta.
+In the warmer months, enjoy activities such as hunting, boating, fishing, swimming, water-skiing, sailing, golfing, bird watching, kayaking, and more.
+The stunning valley is filled with scenic views, wildflowers, and abundant wildlife.
+Pelican Lake also hosts the annual Pelican Lake Yacht Club Regatta, drawing boating enthusiasts from near and far.

-We’re proud to be located on the edge of one of the most scenic golf courses in Manitoba.
-Family owned and operated; Pleasant Valley Golf Course has 18 Holes, a licensed clubhouse & restaurant.
-Open May through October.
+We are proud to be located on the edge of one of Manitoba’s most scenic golf courses.
+Family-owned and operated, Pleasant Valley Golf Course features 18 holes, a licensed clubhouse, and a restaurant.
+Open from May through October.

 Click here for Kayak Rentals.

-During the winter, ice-fishing, x-country skiing, snowshoeing, and snowmobiling are common.
-The annual Pelican Lake Ice Fishing Derby is held the first Saturday of March and just up the hill from the canopies is the “Christmas Tree Trail’ at Hidden Valley RV Park, open Dec - Mar!
-There is also an outdoor skating rink in front of the Pelican Lake Lounge & Restaurant in Ninette.
+During winter, Pelican Lake transforms into a haven for ice-fishing, cross-country skiing, snowshoeing, and snowmobiling.
+The annual Pelican Lake Ice Fishing Derby takes place the first Saturday in March.
+Just up the hill from the canopies, you’ll find the “Christmas Tree Trail” at Hidden Valley RV Park, open from December to March.
+There’s also an outdoor skating rink in front of the Pelican Lake Lounge & Restaurant in Ninette.

 Click here for Snoman Map: Snoman Trail Map (evtrails.com)

-While we certainly hope that you are blessed with sunny days during your stay at Moonlit Canopy, we want you to know that cold or rainy days have their special charm.
-Spend the day exploring Pelican Lake where you can meet fellow cottagers, enjoy a meal or just a “brew” at a local pub or restaurant.
+While we hope you enjoy plenty of sunshine during your stay at Moonlit Canopy, we also cherish the charm of cold or rainy days.
+Spend your time exploring Pelican Lake, meeting fellow visitors, enjoying a meal or a refreshing drink at a local pub or restaurant.

 The Local Area.